imdhmd/faketime/README.md

 	~ java -cp .
 Test

 ---------------------------------------------------------------------------------------------------------------------------------------------
-README FROM [dileepbapat]: Faketime is to support testing time based features.
+README FROM [dileepbapat](https://github.com/dileepbapat): Faketime is to support testing time based features.
 It allows you to change time to simulate test scenarios.

 This is fake time utility, that [Manohar](https://github.com/akula1001) developed.
 It was using remote python server for time source.